Ryguy244/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The closure occurs through personalDice() and the anonymous function.
+Even though the anon function does not need to call any variables from outside it's local scope, it still could because closure is declared upon creation of a function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
 c.
 What is the lexical scope of `newRoll`?